maximeschoeni/sublanguage/readme.md

 This script will automatically send current language within every ajax call.
 Moreover, it will register some useful variables under `sublanguage` javascript global.
 Use `console.log(sublanguage)` to explore it.

-### Current language and PHP Globals
+### Accessing current language

 You can use `$sublanguage` global to access most plugins properties and function.
-For example if you need to access the current language:
+For example if you need to access the current language (lets say it is french):

 	global $sublanguage;
 	echo $sublanguage->current_language // -> WP_Post object